dotnet/source-build/Documentation/eliminating-pre-builts.md

   System.Text.Json.9.0.0-preview.1.24073.8
 ```

-You look at `./eng/SourceBuildPrebuiltBaseline.xml` and determine that `System.Text.Json.*` is not listed as an exclusion.
-You then examine `./prebuilt-usage.xml` and see the following:
+You examine `./prebuilt-usage.xml` and see the following:

 ```xml
 <UsageData>